db-reproducibility/template/02_advanced/README.md

 on Reproducibility in Database Systems Research".

 ## Software Requirements
-The artifact requires Docker and Docker Compose.
+The artifact requires Make, Docker and Docker Compose.

 ## Hardware Requirements
 At least 4GB of memory and 2 CPU cores are required.